ShubhPatel06/Frontend-Mentor-NFT-preview-card-component/README.md

-This is my solution to the Frontend Mentor NFT previe card component challenge built using HTML and CSS.
+This is my solution to the Frontend Mentor NFT preview card component challenge built using HTML and CSS.